open-ephys/gui-docs/source/User-Manual/Installing-the-GUI.rst

 3. Run :code:`FrontPanelUSB-DriverOnly-4.4.0.exe` to install the Open Ephys acquisition board driver.

-4. Double-click the :code:`open-ephys` executable to run the application.
+4. Double-click the **open-ephys** executable to run the application.

 .. note:: If the GUI won't open due to a missing DLL, you'll need to install the `Visual Studio 2015 2017 and 2019 redistributable package`_.